readium/architecture/proposals/001-format-api.md

 *Note: all of the constructor parameters are exposed as read-only public properties.*

-* `Format(mediaType: MediaType, name: String, fileExtension: String)`
+* `Format(name: String, mediaType: MediaType, fileExtension: String)`
+  * `name: String`
+    * A human readable name identifying the format, which might be presented to the user.
   * `mediaType: MediaType`
     * The canonical media type that identifies the best (most officially) this format.
     * This might be stored in the reading app's database when importing a publication.
-  * `name: String`
-    * A human readable name identifying the format, which might be presented to the user.
   * `fileExtension: String`
     * The default file extension to use for this format.